mars-protocol/contracts/contracts/address-provider/README.md

 # Mars Address Provider

-Holds addresses of the main contracts of the core protocol.
+A smart contract that holds addresses of Mars Red Bank contracts.

 ## License